martinmaeland/Robot_Simulator/README.md

 Currently using python 3.8.

 ## Roadmap

 [x] Take DH-table input, calculate all t_n matrices and t-matrix [x] Plot all joints and links based on inital values
 [ ] Calculate inverse-kinematics
 [ ] Input point-cloud and calculate robot trajectory
-[ ] Animate robot
+[ ] Animate robot.

 ## Status
 Able to plot robot from DH-table, with given initial values.